bountyao/Blockchain-based-Swarm-Robot-System/README.md

 # Blockchain-based-Swarm-Robot-System
 This project presents a proof-of-concept blockchain-based swarm robot system designed to enhance the security of robot swarms using blockchain technology.
 The system is composed of three modules: ARGoS3, an open-source simulator capable of simulating large-scale robot swarms; an ARGoS3-to-Blockchain interface responsible for linking the simulation with the blockchain network, and Hyperledger Fabric, a blockchain framework utilized to create a permissioned and private blockchain network.

 In the implementation, each robot functions as a blockchain peer, maintaining a synchronized record of sensor data and historical transactions across the entire swarm network.
-As the simulation begins, each robot collects readings from its environment.
-At fixed intervals, these sensor readings are propagated and securely stored within the blockchain network.
-During the simulation, robots navigate and detect landmarks on the map, and once detected, the coordinates are shared across the blockchain network.
+In the ARGoS3 simulation, robots navigate and detect landmarks on the map, and once detected, the coordinates are propagated to the Hyperledger Fabric blockchain network via the ARGoS3-to-Blockchain interface.

 # Requirements
 - WSL2